digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 Enter one of the following to indicate what stage the funding for the contribution is currently in:

 * ‘secured’: for section 106 planning obligations, the trigger clauses associated with the contribution have been met, meaning the developer is now required to pay all or part of the contribution.
-For CIL, the demand notice has been issued and the developer is now required to pay all or part of their CIL liability.
+For CIL, the demand notice has been issued and the developer is now required to pay all or part of their CIL liability
 * ‘received’: the developer has paid all or part of the money due to the local planning authority
 * ‘allocated’: the received money has been allocated to a team within the local planning authority, who will spend the money
 * ‘transferred’: the received money has been transferred to an organisation outside the planning authority (for example another local authority or Transport for London), who will spend the money